defims/shi.bi/README.md

 # Usage
 1. Install shi.bi Chrome Extension: [Shi.Bi](https://chromewebstore.google.com/detail/shibi/padmogncdghipfgnfbmidiggofeaahno)
 2. Run shibi JSON using any of the following methods:
-  - Open shi.bi.svg, then click the shi.bi button in the upper right corner.
+  - Open shi.bi.json or shi.bi.svg, then click the shi.bi button in the upper right corner.
-  - Drag and drop shi.bi.svg into the Shi.Bi extension's popup window, and then click the Run button to run the Parsed shibi JSON.
+  - Drag and drop shi.bi.json or shi.bi.svg into the Shi.Bi extension's popup window, and then click the Run button to run the Parsed shibi JSON.
   - Directly enter shibi JSON in the Shi.Bi extension's popup window and click the Run button.
   - Send commands from any webpage or developer tools.